laravel/bootcamp.laravel.com/resources/docs/livewire/installation.md

 ## Installing Livewire

 Now that we have a fresh Laravel application set up, we can install both Livewire and Livewire Volt.
-The latter allows a component's PHP logic and Blade templates to coexist in the same file.
+The latter allows a Livewire component's PHP logic and Blade templates to coexist in the same file.

 Open a new terminal in your `chirper` project directory and install Livewire with the given command: